View Cancer Clinical Trials

 - Patients must have measurable disease, which includes lesions that can be accurately measured in at least one dimension (longest diameter to be recorded) as ≥ 2cm with conventional techniques or as ≥ 1 cm with spiral CT scan.

-- No prior radiotherapy or chemotherapy for SCLC.
+- No prior radiotherapy or chemotherapy (except for the chemotherapy described in the bullet above) for SCLC.

 - No prior mediastinal or thoracic radiotherapy